melo4yxa77796/meal-sharing/README.md

-Very velcome to my project meal-sharing
+Very velcome to my project meal-sharing.

+This project includes four pages where you can vote for meals, get discounts on food, view prices, check available spots, and sort the items plus filter.
 ![page about](https://github.com/melo4yxa77796/meal-sharing/blob/main/Screenshot%202024-12-04%20at%2015.08.04.png)

 - `api` which is a NodeJS project using Express for the API